 - Google Ads: the opposite side entirely.
 That is where businesses pay to advertise.
 As a creator you never touch it.

-If you searched "google ads youtube" hoping to get paid, you want AdSense, not Google Ads.
+If you searched "google ads YouTube" hoping to get paid, you want AdSense, not Google Ads.
 Google Ads spends money; AdSense receives it.

 | Product | Who uses it | Money direction |